 Caving -- The Caves Branch region is about a 50- to 90-minute drive from Belize City, depending on where you enter the cave systems.
 Several tour operators offer a variety of hiking and tubing trips through an extensive network of caves here.
 I recommend hiking because it allows more time for close examination of the formations and Mayan relics than tubing.
-Actun Tunichil Muknal, located near Teakettle Village north of Belmopan, and the Crystal Cave, located adjacent to the Jaguar Paw Jungle Resort, is one of the more spectacular caves you will ever visit, with numerous stalactites, stalagmites, and pillars encrusted with the glimmering quartz crystals that give the cave its name.
-The Caves Branch River is a slow, meandering river that should probably be called a creek.
-Nevertheless, it passes through a series of long caves, making it perfect for a slow float on an inner tube through a dark and mysterious world.
-Most tour operators and tour desks in Belize City can arrange these trips, or you can call Jaguar Paw Jungle Resort (tel.
-820-2023; www.jaguarpaw.com) or Ian Anderson's Caves Branch Adventure Company (tel.
-822-2800; www.cavesbranch.com; tel.
+Actun Tunichil Muknal, located near Teakettle Village north of Belmopan, and the Crystal Cave, located adjacent to what was once the Jaguar Paw Jungle Resort (now Nohoch Che’en), are two of the more spectacular caves you will ever visit.
+Most tour operators and tour desks in Belize City can arrange these trips, or you can call Ian Anderson’s Caves Branch Adventure Company (www.cavesbranch.com; tel.
 610-3451) directly.
 These folks run, by far, the most extensive cave adventure tour operation in the country.

 Jogging -- Belize City is not very amenable to jogging.
 If you must run, you could try a loop around the Fort George neighborhood, hugging the coast from the Fort George Lighthouse to Memorial Park, then heading to Fort Street, which will bring you back to the lighthouse.
 It's best to jog very early, before there's much street traffic and before it gets too hot.
 Another nice stretch for jogging is on the sidewalk and parks that line Barracks Road where it fronts the sea.

-Sailing -- The waters off Belize Harbour are theoretically perfect for day sailing excursions, although currently no one is consistently offering this option.
-The two main charter companies, The Moorings and TMM Charters, are both based outside of Belize City, the former in Placencia, the latter in both Placencia and San Pedro.
+Sailing --The waters off Belize Harbour are theoretically perfect for day sailing excursions, although it is not a very common launch point.
 However, if you're interested in trying to line up a day sail, ask at your hotel desk or check in with the marinas at the Radisson Fort George Hotel & Marina (tel.
 223-3333), Old Belize (tel.
 222-4129), and Princess Hotel & Casino (tel.
 223-2670).

-Spas & Gyms -- Best Western Belize Biltmore Plaza and Princess Hotel & Casino have small gym facilities and offer basic spa services.
-However, neither of these hotels allows nonguests use of their facilities, with a daily fee of BZ$22.
+Spas & Gyms -- Best Western Belize Biltmore Plaza and Radisson Fort George Hotel & Marina have small gym facilities and offer basic spa services.
+However, only the Radisson allows nonguests use of their facilities, with a daily fee of BZ$22.

 Swimming -- A few of the higher-end hotels in Belize City have pools.
 Of these, Radisson Fort George Hotel & Marina (tel.
 223-3333), is your best bet, allowing nonguests to use their pool facilities for BZ$10 (US$5/£2.65) per day.

 Alternatively, you can head out to the Cucumber Beach at Old Belize.
 The beach here has both an open-water section and an enclosed, and hence calmer, lagoon.
 There's also a waterslide and children's playground, as well as chaise lounges and palm-thatch shade shelters.
-Admission is BZ$5 (US$2.50/£1.35) for beach access, and BZ$10 (US$5/£2.65) for both the beach and waterslide privileges.
-Children are half-price.
+Admission is BZ$20 for beach access.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.